MicrosoftDocs/windows-dev-docs/terminal/panes.md

 { "command": { "action": "splitPane", "split": "horizontal" }, "keys": "alt+shift+-" },
 { "command": { "action": "splitPane", "split": "auto" }, "keys": "alt+shift+|" }
 ```

+### Using the dropdown menu ([Windows Terminal Preview 1.1 feature](https://aka.ms/terminal-preview/))

+If you'd like to open a new pane through the dropdown menu, you can hold <kbd>alt</kbd> and click on your desired profile.
+This will `auto` split the active window or pane into a new pane of the selected profile.
+The `auto` split mode splits in the direction that has the longest edge to create a pane.

+> [!IMPORTANT]
+> This feature is only available in [Windows Terminal Preview 1.1](https://aka.ms/terminal-preview/).

 ## Switching between panes